This post may contain affiliate links. Please read our disclosure policy.

 After you’ve seared the beef stew meat, follow these steps to continue making the stew.

 1. Sauté onions: Add the chopped onions and bacon to the pot.
-Give them a good stir to coat them in the residual oil, and then let them sit, undisturbed, to let them brown just a bit.
-After 5-10 minutes, add the garlic and tomato paste.
-Stir and allow to cook for 1-2 minutes.
+Give them a good stir and then let them sit, undisturbed, to let them brown just a bit.
+Add the garlic and tomato paste.

 2. Make roux: Sprinkle the flour over the mixture and stir to coat.
 Allow the flour to cook for several minutes while stirring to prevent burning.
 The mixture should start to stick to the bottom of the pan.